-In this week's Prioritizing Equity panel, join health care leaders for a critical conversation on approaches to dismantling race-based medicine across clinical practice, education and research.
+In the AMA's Oct.
+29, 2020, Prioritizing Equity panel, health care leaders held a critical conversation on approaches to dismantling race-based medicine across clinical practice, education and research.

 - Nwamaka Eneanya, MD, MPH, FASN, assistant professor of medicine and epidemiology, director of health equity, anti-racism and community engagement; Twitter: @AmakaEMD